Texas Tech University: Notable alumni

-The Texas Tech Alumni Association, with over 27,000 members, operates more than 120 chapters in cities throughout the United States and the world.
+The Texas Tech Alumni Association, with over 28,000 members, operates 100 chapters in cities throughout the United States and the world.
 Throughout Texas Tech's history, faculty, alumni, and former students have played prominent roles in many different fields.
 Among its Distinguished Alumni is Demetrio B. Lakas, President of the Republic of Panama from 1969 to 1978.
-Three United States Governors, Daniel I. J. Thornton, Governor of Colorado from 1951 to 1955, John Burroughs, Governor of New Mexico from 1959 to 1961, and Preston Smith, Governor of Texas from 1968 to 1972, are graduates of the university.
+Three United States Governors, Daniel I. J. Thornton, Governor of Colorado from 1951 to 1955; John Burroughs, Governor of New Mexico from 1959 to 1961; and Preston Smith, Governor of Texas from 1968 to 1972, are graduates of the university.
 Texas Tech alumni have also served in the Texas Legislature, including State Representative Justin Holland from 2017 to present.

 Five astronauts, including Rick Husband, the final commander of Space Shuttle Columbia and recipient of the Congressional Space Medal of Honor, graduated from the university.
 U.S. Marine Corps Major and Medal of Honor recipient George H. O'Brien Jr. is a distinguished alumnus.
 Richard E. Cavazos is a two-time Distinguished Service Cross recipient and the first Hispanic and Mexican American to advance to the rank of four-star general in the U.S. Army.
 United States Air Force Major General Wendy Motlong Masiello, one of the highest-ranking women in the United States Department of Defense, is a 1980 graduate of Texas Tech's Rawls College of Business Administration.
 Alumna Arati Prabhakar, the former head of DARPA, was the first woman to head the National Institute of Standards and Technology.
 Ginger Kerrick, American physicist, was the first Hispanic female NASA Flight Director.
 Charles Q. Brown Jr. is the first African-American to be appointed as chief of staff of the United States Air Force and the first African-American to lead any branch of the United States Armed Forces.

-Texas Tech's influence on the business world is seen in such people as General Motors Chairman and CEO Edward Whitacre Jr., Finisar CEO Jerry S. Rawls, Belo Corporation CEO Dunia A. Shive, and ExxonMobil board member Angela Braly, ranked by Fortune magazine as the most powerful woman in business.
+Some alumnis in commerce are: General Motors Chairman and CEO Edward Whitacre Jr., Finisar CEO Jerry S. Rawls, Belo Corporation CEO Dunia A. Shive, and ExxonMobil board member Angela Braly, ranked by Fortune magazine as the most powerful woman in business.
 Scott Pelley, anchor and managing editor for CBS Evening News and correspondent for 60 Minutes, is a graduate of the College of Media & Communication.